-The CCBC Aviation Academy is nationally a distinctive institution as it is the only program currently in existence in the United States that offers high school students the opportunity to explore Professional Pilot, Air Traffic Control, and Unmanned Aerial Vehicles career paths.
+The CCBC Aviation Academy is the only program in the United States that offers high school students the opportunity to explore Professional Pilot, Air Traffic Control, and Aerospace Management career paths.

-You'll gain hands-on experience inside and outside the classroom at our Aviation Sciences Center and at the Beaver County Airport.
-As a CCBC aviation student, you can earn up to 26 college credits while still attending high school.
+You'll have the opportunity togain hands-on experience in the air and the classroom at the Aviation Sciences Center at the Beaver County Airport- all while earning up to 28 college credits before high school graduation.